ytsutano/axmldec/README.md

 ## 1 Overview

-`AndroidManifest.xml` in an APK file can be binary encoded.
+[`AndroidManifest.xml`][Android App Manifest] in an [APK file][APK] can be binary encoded.
 This tool accepts either a binary or a text XML file and prints the decoded XML to the standard output or a file.

 ![](doc/overview.png)